 For me, this second trend bears a little more fleshing out.
 I would never say that there is no place for technology in education, far from it… But I think the place of technology is to support a more student-focused, relevant and engaging methodology.
 It is the ‘how’, not the ‘what’.
 For me, technology in the ideal school plays a supporting role – and it is a vital one since my dream school relies on it to work, but it is still only there as a means to support the growth of our students.

 The specific technologies will change and evolve, but once a school has reliable and fast Internet connectivity, other technologies can grow around it.
 Just as if our students are given primary status over the syllabus, everything else will fall into place.

 The perfect school:

-* There is no hierarchy of subjects.
-Art, Drama, Music and the Humanities are treated with the same reverance as Maths, Science and Languages.
+- There is no hierarchy of subjects.
+Art, Drama, Music and the Humanities are treated with the same reverence as Maths, Science, and Languages.
 Subject boundaries are also blurred and intermingled.

 - Lessons are customized to the individual, rather than a one size fits all.